SUMMER DAY CAMP

 With a focus on developing the potential of every child, the Meadville Family YMCA summer day camp program ensures your child will have a safe, positive environment to play, learn, and grow now that school is out.
 Our activities range from leadership development to sports and the arts to give your child the opportunity to become a confident kid today and a healthier, happier adult tomorrow.

-Children who have completed kindergarten through 12 years of age participate in an 11-week full day program with a variety of planned field trips and theme weeks.
+Children who have completed kindergarten through incoming 6th graders can participate in an 11-week full day program with a variety of planned field trips and theme weeks.

-***We ask that parents please use the Lafayette St. entrance for drop-off and pickup.
+***We ask that parents please use the Chestnut St. entrance for drop-off and pickup.

 Summer is a time for kids to be kids.
 And Y day camp is the place to make every precious summer a great one!
-Our 11-week summer day camp begins on Monday, June 14 and runs through the end of August.
+Our 11-week summer day camp begins on Monday, June 13th and runs through August 26th.
 Days will be filled with…

 - Fun camp activities to engage brains